HongYangHT/koa2-skeleton/README.md

 - Run `npm start` to start the server
 - Head over to http://localhost:3000

+> If your Node version is less than 7.6, but greater than 7.0, you can add this command `--harmony_async_await` to enable async/await feature.

 ## Basic Feature

 - Log Service: [tracer](https://github.com/baryon/tracer)